-NEW HAVEN, Conn.--(BUSINESS WIRE)--Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that positive results from one of the two large Phase 3 studies of ALXN1210, the Company's investigational long-acting C5 complement inhibitor, in patients with paroxysmal nocturnal hemoglobinuria (PNH) were selected for presentation during the Late-Breaking Oral Session (at 11:45 a.m.
-CET) on Sunday, June 17, 2018 at the Annual Conference of the European Hematology Association (EHA) in Stockholm, Sweden.
+NEW HAVEN, Conn.--(BUSINESS WIRE)--Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced the submission of a Biologics License Application (BLA) to the U.S. Food and Drug Administration (FDA) for approval of ALXN1210, the Company's investigational long-acting C5 complement inhibitor, for the treatment of patients with paroxysmal nocturnal hemoglobinuria (PNH).
+The submission uses a rare disease priority review voucher, which designates the BLA for an expedited eight-month review by the FDA instead of the standard 12-month review.